The eight components of housing value

 I wrote the original piece, "The five components of housing value," early last year, based on consideration of lagging housing values in certain parts of metropolitan areas such as Greater Washington or Atlanta.
 While many studies seem to want to attribute this to structural segregation, and while I think that's an element, I also think it has to do with broader "place value" considerations.

-This is in part a failure of planning in that they built housing but not housing as an element of more complete communities, and housing/a stand alone subdivision is less resilient on its own when it comes to responding to exogenous shocks to the system.
+This is in part a failure of planning in that they built houses but not housing as an element of more complete communities, and housing/a stand alone subdivision is less resilient on its own when it comes to responding to exogenous shocks to the system.

 Earlier this year, I realized I didn't include the land intensification (exchange) value of a residential property as a separate component, which I pointed out in a general piece on housing, where I wrote there are six components of housing value.